 Why do BCAAs combine these amino acids?

-- A 22% increase in protein synthesis has been shown in studies of BCAAs.
-This increase is recorded after consuming 5.6 g of BCAAs following a workout.
+- Studies on BCAAs have shown a 22% increase in protein synthesis.
+This increase is recorded after consuming 5.6g of BCAAs following a workout.

 This combination of amino acids is highly valued by those who use it.